cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/atp-safe-links.md

 - **ATP Safe Links policies are set up** for email and for Word, Excel, PowerPoint, and Visio documents.
 (See [Set up ATP safe links policies in Office 365](set-up-atp-safe-links-policies.md).)

 - **Office 365 client apps are configured to use Modern Authentication**.
-To learn more, see [Modern Authentication for Office 2016](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016).
+(See [Modern Authentication for Office 2016](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016).)

 - **Users have signed into Office 365** using their work or school account.
 (See [Sign in to Office or Office 365](https://support.office.com/article/b9582171-fd1f-4284-9846-bdd72bb28426).)

-- **The organization's email is hosted in Office 365**, not in an on-premises server.
+- **Your organization's email is hosted in Office 365**, not in an on-premises server.

 ## Make sure ATP Safe Links protection is in place

 One good way to see how ATP Safe Links protection is working for your organization is by [viewing reports for Advanced Threat Protection](view-reports-for-atp.md).
 Additionally, as a global or security administrator, be sure to review your [ATP Safe Links policies](set-up-atp-safe-links-policies.md).
 ATP Safe Links policies determine whether protection applies to hyperlinks in email messages only, or to URLs in Office documents as well.

+## Example scenarios where ATP Safe Links protection might or might not be in place

 The following table describes some example scenarios where ATP Safe Links protection might or might not be in place.
-In all of these cases, we assume the organization has Office 365 Enterprise E5.
+(In all of these cases, we assume the organization has Office 365 Enterprise E5.)

 |**Example scenario**|**Does ATP Safe Links protection apply in this case?**|
 |:-----|:-----|